Freeness of multi-reflection arrangements via primitive vector fields: Acknowledgments

 We thank Masahiko Yoshinaga for explaining the details of the universality in \Cref{prop:univerality} in the case of Coxeter arrangements and Christian Krattenthaler for pointing out how to apply~\cite[Lem.~7]{krattenthaler:determinantcalculus} to our situation in \Cref{detcorollary}.
 C.S. also thanks Anne Shepler for detailed discussions on the topic of this paper.

 We acknowledge support from the DFG priority program SPP1489 ``Algorithmic and Experimental Methods in Algebra, Geometry, and Number Theory''.
 Part of the research for this paper was carried out while three of us (T.H., G.R.~and C.S.) were staying at the Mathematical Research Institute Oberwolfach supported by the ``Research in Pairs'' program.
 T.M.~was supported in part by JSPS KAKENHI Grant Numbers 25800082, 17K05335.
-C.S.~was funded by the DFG grant STU 563/2 ``Coxeter-Catalan combinatorics''.
+C.S.~was was supported by the DFG grants STU 563/2 ``Coxeter-Catalan combinatorics'' and STU 563/4-1 ``Noncrossing phenomena in Algebra and Geometry''.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}